Towards the Training of Deeper Predictive Coding Neural Networks: Ablation Study

-Secondly, we observed that removing the decaying/spiking precision module leads to performance degradation in most cases.
-This effect is evident in deep models such as VGG7/10, where the energy distribution across layers becomes significantly imbalanced without the precision term.
-As shown in Figure~\ref{energyF} and Figure~\ref{energy57}, in the VGG7 architecture with spiking precision and forward update, the first layer's energy proportion is approximately $10^{-6}$, whereas in the model without spiking precision, this proportion drops dramatically to $10^{-12}$.
-Visualization of layer-wise energy distributions between decaying/spiking precision + forward update versus only forward update confirms that our proposed precision methods successfully balance energy distribution across layers, which contributes to improved model performance.
+We observed that removing the decaying/spiking precision module consistently leads to performance degradation.
+This effect is particularly evident in deeper models like VGG7 and VGG10, where its absence causes a significant imbalance in the energy distribution across layers.
+For instance, as shown in Figure~\ref{energyA_appendix}, the energy proportion of the first layer in the VGG7 model with spiking precision is approximately $10^{-6}$.
+Without this precision term, the proportion plummets to $10^{-18}$.
+A comparison of the layer-wise energy distributions (Figure~\ref{energyF_appendix}) confirms that our proposed precision methods effectively rebalance energy propagation.
+By increasing the energy in the initial layers by several orders of magnitude, these methods rectify the imbalance, which contributes directly to improved model performance.

+Furthermore, the degree of this energy rebalancing correlates with the performance difference between the Decaying and Spiking Precision variants.
+In the VGG5 and VGG7 models, where the accuracy gap between the two methods is minimal, the difference in their first-layer energy distributions is also small.
+However, in VGG10, where Spiking Precision significantly outperforms Decaying Precision, the energy gap is far more pronounced.
+Specifically, the first layer's energy proportion is approximately $10^{-10}$ for Decaying Precision, whereas Spiking Precision elevates it to $10^{-4}$, highlighting a clear link between balanced energy propagation and model accuracy.